 If your broadcast is not tied to a 3rd party event, then make sure you set an approximate time at least for your own live episodes.
 You need to think, and even ask your audience when they spend the most time on social networks.

 Plenty of research has gone into this avenue, and results have shown that 1-4pm on Thursdays and Fridays, generate a lot of views, likes, and shares.

 This is very much a generic result, make sure your experiment to see how your specific audience likes to engage with you.
 The best times for Sports brand might be the weekend as opposed to any weekday, for instance.

 The opportunities through Facebook live video are on the rise, and the benefits for you can be massive.
-The key is to get creative, and integrate live content in your future planning for SMM.
-Make audience engagement your priority and create amazing partnerships with your audience.
+The key is to get creative and integrate live content in your future planning for SMM.
+Make the audience engagement your priority and create amazing partnerships with your audience.
 Your journey to think, learn and grow has never been easier.